Join us as we recognize over 100 years of public use recreation in Pisgah National Forest. General admission is free on this day.

 In 2017 NPLD honors it’s 24th year connecting citizens with their public lands.
 The National Environmental Education Foundation (NEEF) supports this annual event.
 NEEF’s focus is educating the public on how the environment impacts their lives.
 Hundreds of public use sites participate in NPLD each year.

-Get your group or organization involved:
+Get your Family, group or organization involved:

 Examples of service projects your boy scouts troop, youth group, homeschool group, etc. may participate in include: